smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 podman exec -it mssql /opt/mssql-tools/bin/sqlcmd -S mssqlserver -U sa -P '%abcd1234%' -Q "SELECT * FROM foobar.cdc.dbo_chess_cdc_CT where id = '079kHDqh'"
 ```

 Here the first 5 columns are added for the CDC.
-Here, only *id* and *victory_status* are selected from the original table.
-The other columns originating from the related CDC tables.
 It should be noted that CDC additional data vary from implementation to implementation.

 ### Airbyte MSSQL connector